hapijs/hapi/proposals/RFC.DeeperSimplicity.md

 ## Serialization

-Support MessagePack for faster serialization of JavaScript objects.  `node-msgpack` is faster than JSON.parse() and JSON.stringify().
+Support MessagePack for faster serialization of JavaScript objects.  `node-msgpack` is faster than JSON.parse() and JSON.stringify() (90% faster in some cases...).

 Example use case is for disk backup of anivia logs.

-TODO: flesh out further
+Once things are up and running, it is advisable to perform speed tests between our JSON.parse and writing msgpack.pack()'d strings to Mongo.
+We would likely see tremendous performance and disk space cost benefits.

 ## Content Negotiation

 On server listen, if no eventHandlers are bound to a given event, default ones can be bound (this way, default ones don't run if user specifies any handlers).

+TODO: add & revise

 ## Request-level helpers